-If you feel you need additional support, other than the exercises above, you can self-refer to Physiotherapy via our website www.wihb.scot.nhs.uk/physiotherapy (and click on 'Self Referral' link).
+If you feel you need additional support, other than the exercises above, you can self-refer to Physiotherapy by visiting www.wihb.scot.nhs.uk/our-services/allied-health-professionals/physiotherapy (and click on 'Self Referral' link).

 In a small number of cases, where the above treatments haven't helped or the damage to the joints is particularly severe, surgery may be carried out to repair, strengthen or replace a damaged joint.